eeveebank/remote-pair-programming-test-transactions/README.md

 ## Getting Started
 - Run it `./gradlew bootRun`
-- Test it: `curl localhost:8080` or visit in a browser.
+- Check the application has started successfully: `curl localhost:8080` or visit in a browser.